Assessment and Feedback

 • Work that is correct will be marked with a tick

-• No more than three key word spellings should be highlighted within a piece of work
+• No more than three key word spellings should be highlighted within a piece of work and is proportionate to a child’s individual needs.
+The teacher will use their professional judgement when marking spellings.

 • Double vertical lines should be inserted when needed, to indicate where a new paragraph or line should begin